flatcar-archive/flatcar-docs/os/customizing-docker.md

 journalctl -u docker
 ```

-### Flatcar Linux Config
+### Container Linux Config

-If you need to modify a flag across many machines, you can add the flag with a Flatcar Linux Config:
+If you need to modify a flag across many machines, you can add the flag with a Container Linux Config:

 ```yaml container-linux-config
 docker: